tornadofury0/scibowl/README.md

 <h2>HUGE thanks to Andrey (https://github.com/pyukey) for compiling the questions</h2>

-this is the new version of SciBowl-Practice
+This is the new version of SciBowl-Practice

 <h1>Usage:</h1>